Multimedia Education at Duquesne

 Student Media

-You can publish content on a variety of student media channels, including The Duquesne Duke (student newspaper), WDSR (student radio), DSTV (student TV), :Lexicon (literary arts journal), The D.U.Quark (scientific research journal), L'Esprit du Duc (yearbook) and Off the Bluff (Duquesne Media-produced magazine).
+You can publish content on a variety of student media channels, including The Duquesne Duke (student newspaper), WDSR (student radio), DSTV (student TV), :Lexicon (literary arts journal), The D.U.Quark (scientific research journal), L'Esprit du Duc (yearbook) and Off the Bluff (Duquesne media-produced magazine).

 Digital Experience & Prototyping Lab

 Led by Dr.%20William%20Gibbs, our user experience lab gives any media student the opportunity to have hands-on experience with creating and designing forms of interactive media.
-The lab includes 3D printers, augmented reality, and so much more.
+The lab includes 3D printers, augmented reality and so much more.

 Accelerated Undergraduate Program

-Undergraduate students in the Media Department can choose to enter an accelerated path to a Master of Fine Arts (M.F.A.) degree.
-After their acceptance into the accelerated path, beginning junior year, Media students can take up to 12 credits of graduate-level courses that will apply to their undergraduate degrees.
-Once the student formally moves from undergraduate to graduate status, 12 credits of graduate work will apply toward the 42-credit requirement for the Master of Fine Arts degree.
-This would leave 30 credits, including a Project/Thesis course, in order for the student to successfully complete the M.F.A. degree.
+After your acceptance into the accelerated path, beginning junior year, you can take up to 12 credits of graduate-level courses that will apply to their undergraduate degrees.
+Once you formally move from undergraduate to graduate status, 12 credits of graduate work will apply toward the 42-credit requirement for the M.F.A.
+This would leave 30 credits, including a project/thesis course, to successfully complete your M.F.A. degree.

 Meet Our Faculty